PatelAbhay550/eduware/src/content/blog/list-of-43-unesco-sites-in-india.md

 ## FAQs

 **Q1: How many UNESCO World Heritage Sites does India have in 2025?**
-A: India has **43** sites—35 cultural, 7 natural, and 1 mixed.
+A: India has **44** world heritage sites — 36 cultural, 7 natural, and 1 mixed.

-**Q2: Which were the first sites recognized?**
+**Q2: Which were the first UNESCO site to be recognized?**
-A: In 1983: Ajanta Caves, Ellora Caves, Agra Fort, and Taj Mahal.
+A: In 1983: Ajanta Caves, Ellora Caves, Agra Fort, and Taj Mahal were the first from India to be recognised by UNESCO.

 **Q3: What is India’s only mixed site?**
 A: **Khangchendzonga National Park**, added in 2016.

-**Q4: What is the most recent heritage site?**
+**Q4: What is the most recent world heritage site of India?**
-A: **Moidams – Mound‑Burial System of the Ahom Dynasty** in Assam (2024).
+A: Maratha Military landscapes of India is the latest UNESCO World heritage which was added on July 11, 2025 during 47th session of World heritage committee in Paris.

 **Q5: Which state has the highest number of sites?**
-A: **Maharashtra**, with 5 sites.
+A: **Maharashtra**, with 6 sites has highest number of world heritage sites in India.

+**Q5: What are Maratha Military Landscapes?**
+A: The Maratha Military landscapes of India, latest addition to UNESCO World heritage sites, are 12 forts built, adapted, or expanded by Marathas between 17th century and 19th century.
+These include:
+** In Maharastra**
+- Salher Fort
+- Shivneri Fort
+- Lohgad
+- Khanderi Fort
+- Raigarh
+- Rajgarh
+- Pratapgarh
+- Suvarnadurg
+- Panhala Fort
+- Vijaydurg
+- Sindhudurg

+** In Tamil Nadu**
+- Gingee Fort

 ---

 ## Conclusion

-India’s 43 UNESCO World Heritage Sites are a testament to its exceptional cultural richness and natural diversity.
+India’s 44 UNESCO World Heritage Sites are a testament to its exceptional cultural richness and natural diversity.
 For students, travelers, and heritage lovers, these sites offer incredible insight into India’s story.
 Bookmark and revisit this post whenever you need a quick reference or revision guide.

 ---